ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ## PHP actions
 {: #openwhisk_ref_php}

-PHP actions are executed using PHP 7.1.
-To use this runtime, specify the `wsk` CLI parameter `--kind php:7.1` when creating or updating an action.
-This is the default when creating an action with file that has a `.php` extension.
+PHP actions are executed with PHP 7.1.
+To use this runtime, specify the `wsk` CLI parameter `--kind php:7.1` when you create or update an action.
+This behavior is the default when you create an action with a file that has a `.php` extension.

 The following PHP extensions are available in addition to the standard ones: